wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 ### 2. Create main inbound Voice Entry Point and Main IVR to reach the Entry Point of team member

 > **NOTE:** This lab assumes there are few members of your team which are sharing the same tenant.
-Each one can create their own call flow but use menu IVR under the main flow to help make a decision on what Entry Point you want the call to take. e.g. Map DN to `EP_Main_TS` > `Flow_Main_TS`, then branch out to your own Entry Point from Flow_Main_TS through corresponding menu item using "GoTo" activity.
+Each one can create their own call flow and by using menu IVR under the main flow a decision can be made on what Entry Point you want the call to take. e.g. Map DN to `EP_Main_TS` > `Flow_Main_TS`, then branch out to your own Entry Point from Flow_Main_TS through corresponding menu item using "GoTo" activity.

 > **NOTE:** This step should only be performed by the first atendee, which is configuring the POD.